DaNukaDi/Undergraduate-Preferences-and-the-SriLankan-Job-Market/README.md

 ## Main objective

-Examining the impact on the Sri Lankan job market based on the preferences of third-year Science Undergraduates in UOC
+Examining the impact on the Sri Lankan job market based on the preferences of third-year Science Undergraduates in University of Colombo

 ## Data Analysis
    ### Entering Sri Lankan Industry